spiral/docs/components/validation.md

 ]
 ```

-You can defined as many aliases as you needed, however there is one easy way to create set of validation methods joined by one name without overloading validation config - checkers.
+You can define as many aliases as needed.
+There is one easy way to create a set of validation methods attached to one name without overloading your validation config - checkers.
 You can read about checkers below.

 ## Empty Validation Rules (Stoppers)
-Another section you might notice in validation config is "emptyConditions", let's check it:
+Another section you may notice in validation config is "emptyConditions".
+Let's check it out:

 ```php
 'emptyConditions' => [